MyDecisive/changelogs/.github/PULL_REQUEST_TEMPLATE.md

 ## Description
 <!--
-Please describes the changes you made in this pull request.
+Please describe the changes you made in this pull request.

 If applicable, please feel free to include screenshots to make it easier for reviewers understand your pull request.